 Telephone calls are being diverted to staff mobile phones, but please be aware that calls may take longer to answer and that you may need to leave a message for staff to come back to you.
 We’d be grateful if you can supply an email and telephone number on any message.
 You may prefer to contact us via email in the first instance.

 For key contact details, please see our Contact us page

-On 10 March, we made the decision to postpone this event, which was scheduled to take place in Liverpool on 28-30 April 2020.
+On 20 April, we announced the full cancellation of this event, which was scheduled to take place in Liverpool on 28-30 April 2020.